ProShares Ultra VIX Short-Term Futures ETF

 UVXY

-ProShares Ultra VIX Short-Term Futures ETF (UVXY) is an exchange-traded fund that provides leveraged exposure to short-term VIX futures contracts in the derivatives market.
+The ProShares Ultra VIX Short-Term Futures ETF (UVXY) is a financial instrument that tracks short-term VIX futures contracts, operating within the commodity brokers and dealers sector.

 Investment Opinion: Should I buy UVXY Today?

-Based on a comprehensive analysis, UVXY is not recommended for purchase by long-term investors.
+Based on the comprehensive analysis, UVXY is not recommended as a buy for long-term investors or for those seeking a sustainable investment.

 CTA Banner